Sign up for the latest news

 Meet the Ronin Team

-Herbert Libertson is the chairman and co-founder of the Ronin Gallery.
-He believes that to master the art of living we must live with art, and to that end he has traveled to over 150 countries on six continents collecting rare and unique works of art.
-He purchased his first Japanese prints in the early 1960’s from the Frank Lloyd Wright collection and was immediately captivated by their line and composition.
-In 1975 he established the Ronin Gallery to share his passion with others.
+Herbert Libertson is the chairman and co-founder of Ronin Gallery.
+He believes that to master the art of living we must live with art, and to that end he has traveled to over 150 countries on six continents collecting works of art.
+He purchased his first Japanese prints in the early 1960’s from the Frank Lloyd Wright collection and was immediately captivated by the art form.
+In 1975 he established Ronin Gallery with Roni Neuer to share their passion with others.

-Herbert started his business career in 1962 as the visionary behind such New York real estate developments as the Decorator and Design Building and the Architects and Design Building.
-During this period he also began partnering in other commercial real estate ventures throughout Manhattan.
-In addition to his profession both in real estate and art, Herbert is a fellow of the Explorer’s Club of America and the Royal Geographic Society.
-His accomplishments in this area are vast and include leading four expeditions carrying the Explorer’s Club flag and making a first contact in Indonesian New Guinea.
+Herbert started his business career in 1962 and was involved with such New York real estate developments as the Decorator and Design Building, the Architects and Design Building, and the Manhattan Art and Antiques Center.
+In addition to his profession both in real estate and art, Herbert is a fellow of the Explorers Club of America and the Royal Geographic Society.
+His accomplishments in this area include leading four expeditions carrying the Explorers Club flag and making a first contact in Indonesian New Guinea.
 Herbert is also a private pilot, a cross-country horseman, a black belt in karate, and a sculptor with his work in numerous international museums.

-Roni Neuer is one of the foremost experts in 17th through 21st century Japanese prints in the United States.
+Roni Neuer is a co-founder of Ronin Gallery and an expert in 17th through 21st century Japanese prints.
 She is the author of over forty exhibition catalogues and Ukiyo-e: 250 Years of Japanese Art, a 500-page history of Japanese prints.
 As executive director, Roni is enmeshed in nearly every aspect of the gallery, from exhibition curation to consignments.
 Her interest in the art has spanned a career of over 40 years.

 Born in Kagoshima, Japan, Tomomi Seki has been working at Ronin Gallery since its founding in 1975.
 She is in charge of print cataloging and translation.
 Working with clients and artists alike, Tomomi enjoys sharing her knowledge of Japanese culture with gallery visitors.
 Tomomi’s passion for sharing the beauty of Japanese culture is not limited to art.
-She is a Japanese culture teacher at the Trinity School in New York for twenty years and is a long-term member of New York Token kai, a Japanese art sword preservation study group.
+She worked as a Japanese culture teacher at the Trinity School in New York for twenty years and is a long-term member of New York Token kai, a Japanese art sword preservation study group.
 Her life motto stems from a lifelong history as a black belt martial artist: Be strong, be gentle and be beautiful - the judo slogan.
-She also enjoys running in her free time and trains for ultra-marathons.
+In her spare time, Tomomi enjoys competing in track and field events at the national level.